m0rt1c/servo-js-fuzz/README.md

 * #1 arg is the full path of the target
 * #2 arg is the full path of the input folder.
 This is important since each target uses different inputs: scripts, strings, numbers
-* #3 is optional and accepts only value true to start two secondary fuzz instances.
-Note, this is a work in progress and it might be worth to have more secondary instances for bettere results.
+* #3 is optional and accepts only the value true to start two secondary fuzz instances.
+Note, this is a work in progress, and it might be worth it to have more secondary instances for better results

 This script will create a tmux instance with a sub instance for each main and secondary instances, not the best but it is a simple example